jonahpatriarche/debuggery/readme.md

 ## Hooray!
 You fixed the Bug!
 Is that it? ##
 ### No! ###
-After you've marked a Tracker as 'resolved', it is archived.
+After you've marked a Tracker as 'resolved', it will be archived.
 Whenever any new errors are logged, Debuggery will search through the resolved trackers to see if you've solved a similar problem and link to any trackers that might help you figure out what's going on.
 ***

-## So Where's the Project At? ##
-### Buggers ###
-* Wrote the custom exception logger and migrations to record error logs to DB
-* Implemented Model, Controller, Repositories, and Transformers
-* Controller returns transformed Bugger data to a basic Blade template view that is styled with Bootstrap

-#### Tangent! ####
-* Reimplemented a new controller to behave as a backend API that sends JSON data to the front-end
-* reimplemented view to use VueJS, and styled it with Bulma

-### Trackers ###
-* migration and Controllers